Live your Unitarian Universalist values out loud. Make your year-end gift today!

-Unitarian Universalist congregations together affirm and promote seven Principles.
+Unitarian Universalist congregations affirm and promote seven Principles.
 We also share a “living tradition” of wisdom and spirituality, drawn from many sources.

 The seven Principles and six Sources of the Unitarian Universalist Association grew out of the grassroots of our communities, were affirmed democratically, and are part of who we are.